younesod/security_medical_records_project/README.md

 An administrator is required to deploy the site, otherwise you won't be able to make changes to users.<br>
 (Passwords have been deliberately kept simple for ease of testing, but you can change them if you wish in the following files : database/seeders/UsersTableSeeder.php)<br>
+NB: it should be noted that these passwords are not at all secure and that you must have a strong password.(Just used for tests)

 Administrator :<br>
 email : admin@gmail.com<br>